thosoo/pwn-CheckPoint-EDGE/README.md

 ## Booting Sofaware

 Booting the software firmware can be achieved by executing `sofaware_start`.
 It seems that the firmware is stored in GZIP format twice on NAND.
+The NAND is hiding behind a VNAND driver, which needs to be initialised first.

 ```
 Sbox4_cm# sofaware_start